🔌 Antitone Galois connection#

 Notes

-supsumption is a neologism to designate the inverse relation of subsumption.
+Supsumption is a neologism designating the inverse relation of subsumption.

 - Parameters: